C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 the same probe reports the browser and Discord as *not* system sounds and the real pid-0 session as system sounds, ducking resumes, and the boost sounds clean again.

-The same flaw applied to every other COM method in the file, so all 65 of them now carry `[PreserveSig]` and their `int` returns are finally real HRESULTs rather than a constant 0.
+The same flaw applied to every other COM method in the file, so every one of them now carries `[PreserveSig]` (65 then; 67 today, counting the two `IMMDeviceCollection` methods added since), and their `int` returns are finally real HRESULTs rather than a constant 0.
 That brings one rule with it: **an HRESULT is a failure only when it is negative.** Several calls made here legitimately return a non-zero *success* - `S_FALSE` from `Stop()` on an already-stopped client, `AUDCLNT_S_BUFFER_EMPTY` from `GetBuffer` - so `Native.Check` tests